Itsuki Mitchell Oshita

 Although he had a tough childhood, Itsuki eventually graduated from McKinley High School in 1935.
 While in high school he was in the school’s Chapter No. 2 of the Future Farmers of America.
 After high school he remained active in sports.
 He boxed locally in the flyweight division as a member of the Japanese American Athletic Association and played in the Citywide-Palama Barefoot Football League.

-In the 1940 Federal Census, Itsuki was living with brothers Harry and Hiroshi in an apartment at 641 S. Beretania Street and he was working as a repairman in an auto repair shop.
+By 1940, Itsuki was living with brothers Harry and Hiroshi in an apartment at 641 S. Beretania Street and he was working as a repairman in an auto repair shop.

 According to his Draft Registration card, signed on October 26, 1940, at Local Board No. 5 in Honolulu, Oshita was 5’4” tall and weighed 129 pounds.
 He listed his home address as 641 S. Beretania Street and his point of contact was his brother Harry Wataru Oshita.
 He was employed at Frias Auto Paint Shop on 521 Halekauwila Street.